Teams, tales and tips – a guide to the local game

 Third-level champions in rugby league in 2016, Rochdale Hornets, who can trace their lineage back to that first game in 1866, also have their tails up.
 Sharing hilltop Spotland with their soccer counterparts since 1988, the Hornets also have Oldham for a local rival, the same as Rochdale AFC.

-Rochdale’s two main sports clubs will also enjoy the six-figure sponsorship deal that renamed Spotland the Crown Oil Arena from August 2016 onwards.
+Rochdale’s two main sports clubs also enjoy the six-figure sponsorship deal that renamed Spotland the Crown Oil Arena in 2016.

-Rochdale is at the terminus of line I of Manchester’s Metrolink tram network, directly connected with Manchester Victoria station (every 12min) but it’s far quicker by train (13-20min, every 15min, £5).
+Rochdale is at the terminus of line I of Manchester’s Metrolink tram network, directly connected with Manchester Victoria station (every 12mins) but it’s far quicker by train (£6, every 10-15mins, 15min journey time).

-From Manchester Airport, take the frequent train to Piccadilly (15-20min journey time) then change by Metrolink for Victoria, and then Rochdale (total journey time 1hr 20min).
-A single all the way from the airport to Rochdale is £4.80.
+From Manchester Airport, take the hourly train to Victoria (30min journey time) then change for Rochdale, or get the more frequent service to Piccadilly (15mins), change onto the Metrolink for Victoria, then Rochdale, overall journey time 1hr.
+A single the whole way to Rochdale (Combined Travel – Tram Bus Train and Railzone 3) is £8.
 Buy your ticket from the machine at the airport.

 Rochdale station is south of the town centre, close to the Metrolink stop of the same name.
 Rochdale Interchange is by the bus station and Metrolink terminus of Rochdale Town Centre by the shopping hub to the north.
 Hop on a Metrolink tram one stop from Rochdale station to Interchange for the limited bus service to the ground.